-If you are driving to Tibet from Kathmandu, you will experience rapid altitude gain.
-An itinerary that takes you straight up to Everest Base Camp is unwise; plan to see it on your way back if possible.
 The best way to prevent AMS is to avoid rapid ascents to high altitudes.
+If you are travelling by car to Tibet from Nepal, or by train from China, you will experience rapid altitude gain.
+An itinerary that takes you straight up to Everest Base Camp is unwise; plan to see it well after you've acclimatised.
 If you fly into Lhasa, take it easy for at least three days; this is enough for most travellers to get over any initial ill effects.

 To prevent AMS:

 Treat mild symptoms by resting at the same altitude until recovery, which usually takes a day or two.
 Take paracetamol or acetaminophen for headaches.
 If symptoms persist or become worse, however, immediate descent is necessary.
 Even 500m can help.

 The most effective treatment for severe AMS is to get down to a lower altitude as quickly as possible.
 In less severe cases the victim will be able to stagger down with some support; in other cases they may need to be carried down.
 Whatever the case, any delay could be fatal.

 AMS victims may need to be flown out of Tibet as quickly as possible, so make sure you have adequate travel insurance.